Parkinson's

 • The disease may also be accompanied by psychiatric manifestations (visual hallucinations and depression), although these are not always present.

-The lesion leading to the disease is the disruption of the dopaminergic pathway between the substantia nigra and the striatum of the brain (nigrostriatal dopaminergic pathway) leading to a decrease in the neurotransmitter dopamine.
+The lesion that gives rise to the disease is the alteration of the dopaminergic pathway between the substantia nigra and the striatal nucleus of the brain (nigrostriatal dopaminergic pathway) that causes a decrease in the neurotransmitter dopamine.

 Static and functional neuroimaging of Parkinson's disease, with involvement of the basal ganglia.

-PD is a movement disorder characterised by tremor, rigidity and bradykinesia.
-These symptoms appear decades after the process of neuronal death has begun.
+PD is a movement disorder characterized by tremor, rigidity and bradykinesia.
+These symptoms appear decades after the neuronal death process has begun.

-This progressive destruction mainly affects the dopaminergic neurons of the basal ganglia, especially the nigrostriatal pathways that are organised in the compact part of the substantia nigra.
-This degeneration and death of dopaminergic neurons leads to the loss of the neurotransmitter dopamine in the affected areas of the brain, which is responsible for the characteristic symptoms of the disease.
+This progressive destruction affects preferentially the dopaminergic neurons of the basal ganglia, especially the nigrostriatal pathways that are organized in the compact part of the substantia nigra.
+This degeneration and death of dopaminergic neurons leads to the loss of the neurotransmitter dopamine in the affected areas of the brain, and this loss is responsible for the characteristic symptoms of the disease.

-In addition to this neuropathological finding, another very characteristic feature of the disease is the presence of Lewy bodies in dopaminergic neurons.
+In addition to this neuropathological finding, there is another very characteristic of the disease, which is the presence of Lewy bodies in dopaminergic neurons.
 These are abnormal accumulations of proteins, mainly alpha-synuclein, an important protein in the normal functioning of our brain, especially in neuronal synapses, through which neurons communicate.
-For as yet unknown reasons, alpha-synuclein loses its original structure (the functions of proteins are determined by their structure, rather like a building) and accumulates to form Lewy bodies.
+For unknown reasons, alpha-synuclein loses its original structure (the functions of proteins are determined by their structure, something like a building) and accumulates forming Lewy bodies.

-Photomicrograph of the substantia nigra with Lewy bodies in Parkinson's disease.
+Photomicrograph of substantia nigra with Lewy bodies in Parkinson's disease.

-Among the main risk factors for developing Parkinson's is age, as it has been shown to be the most important factor in the development of the disease, with an average onset at approximately 50 to 60 years of age.
+Among the main risk factors for developing Parkinson's disease is age, since it has been shown to be the most important factor in the development of the disease, with an average onset of approximately 50 to 60 years of age.

 1. Family history

-5. Oxidative processes that enhance the formation of free radicals and the failure of anti-oxidative systems.
+5. Oxidative processes that enhance free radical formation and failure of anti-oxidative systems.

-6. Endogenous or reactive neuroimmune and neuroinflammatory reactions damaging dopaminergic neurons
+6. Endogenous or reactive neuroimmune and neuroinflammatory reactions that damage dopaminergic neurons.

 7. Dysfunction of the ubiquitin-proteasome system, unable to adequately process proteins whose conformational changes turn them into endogenous neurotoxicity elements.

-8. Genomic defects in several genes distributed across the human genome
+8. Genomic defects in several genes distributed throughout the human genome.

-Future treatments must therefore aim both to protect dopaminergic neurons from dying and to mitigate the psychomotor component that accompanies dopaminergic neurodegeneration.
+Therefore, future treatments should be aimed both at protecting dopaminergic neurons from dying and at mitigating the psychomotor component that accompanies dopaminergic neurodegeneration.

-Numerous scientific studies have shown a higher frequency of Parkinson's disease among relatives of an affected person compared to those with no family history of the disease.
-The level of genetic contribution in Parkinson's appears to be determined by the age of onset of the disease.
-The earlier the onset of the disease, the greater the chance of having a family member affected.
+Numerous scientific papers have shown a higher frequency of Parkinson's disease cases among relatives of an affected person compared to those with no family history of the disease.
+The level of genetic contribution in Parkinson's appears to be determined by the age of onset of the disease, the earlier the onset of the disease, the greater the chance of having a family member affected.

 The genetic component associated with familial forms of the disease corresponds to approximately 10%, while the remaining 90% are classified as sporadic, apparently non-familial cases.

-It is thought that more than half a thousand genes may be involved in PD; of which about 18 loci (PARK1-18) distributed across the human genome are pathogenic and potentially causative for heritable forms of PD (a-synuclein, LRRK2, Parkin, PINK1, DJ-1, ATP13A2), while other loci (e. g.
-LRRK2, MAPT, SCA1, SCA2, spatacsin, POLG1, GBA) appear to be more elements of genetic susceptibility or vulnerability, associated with apparently sporadic forms of PD, whose familial component is undeniable, despite its apparent sporadicity.
+It is believed that more than half a thousand genes could be involved in PD; of which, about 18 loci (PARK1-18) distributed throughout the human genome are pathogenic and potentially causative of heritable forms of PD (a-synuclein, LRRK2, Parkin, PINK1, DJ-1, ATP13A2), while other loci (e.g. LRRK2, MAPT, SCA1, SCA2, spatacsin, POLG1, GBA) appear to be more genetic susceptibility or vulnerability elements, associated with apparently sporadic forms of PD, whose familial component is undeniable, despite their supposed sporadicity.

 All these genes are under the influence of epigenetic machinery that regulates their expression in different tissues and may contribute to the selective neurodegeneration of dopaminergic neurons in the substantia nigra.

-A recent study has established population patterns of high susceptibility to pesticides based on the genomic profile of individuals, with special emphasis on genes responsible for pesticide metabolism (PON1), transporter genes that regulate the passage of xenobiotic agents across the blood-brain barrier (ABCB1), dopamine transporter genes (DAT/SLC6A3) or regulators of its metabolism (ALDH2), genes influencing mitochondrial oxidative/nitrosative function (NOS1), proteasome inhibitors (SKP1), or regulators of immune function (HLA-DR).
+A recent study has established population patterns of high susceptibility to pesticides based on the genomic profile of individuals, with special emphasis on genes responsible for pesticide metabolism (PON1), transporter genes that regulate the passage of xenobiotic agents across the blood-brain barrier (ABCB1), dopamine transporter genes (DAT/SLC6A3) or regulators of its metabolism (ALDH2), genes that influence mitochondrial oxidative/nitrosative function (NOS1), proteasome inhibitors (SKP1), or immune function regulators (HLA-DR).

 Due to the interaction between genes and environment, complex diseases can be prevented by acting on environmental factors with an appropriate prevention plan.